aidudezzz/deepbots/docs/how_deepbots_works.rst

 communication.
 This controller runs on the `Robot`, but requires `Supervisor` privileges and is limited to one `Robot` - one `Supervisor`.

+You can take a look at the combined `Robot - Supervisor` environment class in :py:meth:`deepbots.supervisor.RobotSupervisorEnv`, which acts both as the `Robot Controller`/`Supervisor Controller` and the `Environment` the RL agent interacts with.

 You can follow the
-`robot-supervisor scheme tutorial <https://github.com/aidudezzz/deepbots-tutorials/tree/master/robotSupervisorSchemeTutorial>`_ to get started and work your way up from there.
-We recommend this tutorial to get started with *deepbots*.
+`robot-supervisor scheme tutorial <https://github.com/aidudezzz/deepbots-tutorials/tree/master/robotSupervisorSchemeTutorial>`_ to get started and work your way up from there. *We recommend this scheme/tutorial to get started with deepbots*.

 Abstraction Levels
 ------------------